Goat Yoga FAQs

 How many goats do we have?

-We have 10!
-5 were born in March of 2019.
-We have four goats who will be having babies the spring of 2020.
+We have 11 with more babies due spring of 2021.
 Hurricane is our oldest and she is a grandma and our greeter.
 She is a favorite of many patrons and will stand there for hours sometimes to let you pet her.

 Who teaches the classes?

-We have two instructors.
-Their names are Kalli Ridley, and Tracey Miller.
+We have two instructors: Tracey Miller and Jayme Zylstra.
 Bios are available of them on our goat yoga page of the website.
 Both are certified Yoga instructors and both love goats.
 We recognize that goats can be a little unpredictable in their behavior, but the quality of our instruction is top notch.

 What are typical class days and times?

-At this time, Kalli is scheduled to do Wednesday morning classes at 9am and 11am.
-Tracey will do Monday evening at 6pm and Saturday morning at 9am.
+At this time, Jayme is scheduled to do Wednesday evenings at 6pm.
+Tracey will do Monday evenings at 6pm and Saturday's at noon.
 Private classes will be scheduled on a case by case basis.

 Are there bathrooms?

-There are bathrooms inside our home.
+Due to the pandemic, we do not allow people in our home.
+Emergency situations can utilize our camper bathroom.
 Since classes are only an hour in length, it is ideal if you use the restroom before arriving so that class isn’t interrupted.
-However, if you need to use the restroom, please let the instructor know so they can get you inside.
+However, if you need to use the restroom, please let the instructor know.

 Do I bring a yoga mat?

-You can bring a yoga mat if you would like.
-You can also use one of ours.
+No. You do not need a yoga mat.
+We provide mats.
 Goats have a tendency to want to nibble on them and they may get dirty.
 Using our mats is perfectly acceptable.
 Our mats are sanitized daily after classes.

 What should I wear?